OneWhoFrogs/BigFriendlyRobot/readme.md

 * Stores user values in SQLite 3 database.
 * Flexible system for validation of user input and CSS output
 * Allows mods to change the base CSS

+Please contact me if you would like this bot to manage your subreddit's CSS tags.